Licenser/php-rs/README.md

 A binding to libphp from rust.
 It is pulling out the php-sys from [hjr3's project](https://travis-ci.org/hjr3/php-rpm), and adds some rusty wrapping around it to reduce the boilerplate and need for unsafe.

+## OS X

+This requires a recent bison being in your path, homebrew lets you get one.

 ## Thanks

 A big thanks to Sara Goleman and her book _Extending and Embedding PHP_.
 Also thanks to the people that created bindgen.
 And most of all to @hjr3 for publishing php-rpm which a lot of the code came form.